IceBucket420/Afterglow_bandori_website/README.md

  - Feature 1 - Allows fans to see the information about the band, by having them go to another page about the band's information
  - Feature 2 - Allows fans to buy the merchandise of SUNrise, by having them link to a page for their merch and music
  - Feature 3 - Allows fans to see the profiles of thier favourtie members and get to know the each member better, by having a profile page
- - Feature 4 - ALlows fans to contact the band, through the socials and contact.
+ - Feature 4 - Allows fans to contact the band, through the socials and contact.

 ## Technologies used

 In this section, I mention all of the languages, frameworks, libraries, and any other tools that you have used to construct this project.

  ### Languages used: